Margot Robbie's Husband Shares Her Dream Of A More Equal Hollywood

 Robbie and Ackerly founded LuckyChap in 2014 with friends Josey McNamara and Sophia Kerr with the goal of supporting female creators and telling more women's stories on screen.
 To date, they've produced I, Tonya (2017), Terminal (2018), Dreamland (2019), and Hulu's Dollface (2019).

 LuckyChap is hard at work filling Hollywood with even more women-led films, and 2020 will be their biggest year yet.
-Birds of Prey, directed by Cathy Yan and written by Christina Hodson, just hit cinemas on 7th February.
-Promising Young Woman, written and directed by Emerald Fennell and starring Carey Mulligan, arrives in cinemas on 17th April.
+Birds of Prey, directed by Cathy Yan and written by Christina Hodson, just hit theaters on February 7.
+Promising Young Woman, written and directed by Emerald Fennell and starring Carey Mulligan, arrives in theaters on April 17.
 LuckyChap will also start working on Maid, a project adapted from Stephanie Land's 2019 memoir of the same name.
 And finally, they'll continue developing the much-anticipated Barbie film adaptation.
 Robbie will star, Noah Baumbach and Greta Gerwig will write the script, and Gerwig will direct.

 Robbie and Ackerley met on the set of the 2014 film Suite Française.
 Robbie played Celine, a young woman who lives in a building owned by Madame Angellier (played by Kristin Scott Thomas).
 Ackerley worked behind the scenes as a third assistant director.